 Wedding Dress vs Elopement Dress

 Your elopement dress is going to go on quite the adventure compared to a typical dress.
 This isn’t a wedding or reception where you’ll be inside most of the day.
 You’ll want to consider the style, fabric, and texture of a dress in a totally different way.
 So what makes for a great elopement dress?
 What should you be looking for?

 Things to Consider For Your Elopement Dress:

-- Mobility: Think about the activities you’ll be doing like hiking, climbing rocks, twirling in the sand, jumping over streams, sitting on a blanket, etc. Being able to freely move around in your dress will make it a lot easier and keep you more comfortable throughout the day.
+- Mobility: Think about the activities you’ll be doing like hiking, climbing rocks, twirling around on the patio at your mountain cabin, jumping over streams, sitting on a blanket, etc. So being able to freely move around in your dress will make it a lot easier and keep you more comfortable throughout the day.

 - Weight: You want a lightweight dress for warm weather or longer hikes.
 And a heavier dress if you’re eloping in the fall or winter.
 This isn’t usually a huge factor, but when trying on dresses, try to think about how heavy it is compared to other dresses you liked.
 You’ll be the one carrying it on your hike!

 Of course, you’ll want to think about the time of year and the location you are getting married.
 Will it be cold, windy, and snowy?
 Hot, dry, and sandy?
 Rainy and muddy?
 Knowing what weather you might have will help with the type of fabric/dress you’ll want to look for.